Claire Coffey, PhD

 About me

-I completed a PhD in Health Data Science at the University of Cambridge, supported by a studentship from Health Data Research UK, The Alan Turing Institute, and the Wellcome Trust.
-My doctoral research examined fairness in clinical prediction algorithms and polygenic risk scores.
-Following this, I was a research scientist at Helmholtz Munich, where I developed an explainable machine learning framework for environmental health and a reproducible population-data modelling pipeline.
+I currently hold a Visiting Researcher position at the University of Cambridge.
+I completed my PhD in Health Data Science at Cambridge, supported by Health Data Research UK, The Alan Turing Institute, and the Wellcome Trust, where my research focused on fairness in clinical prediction algorithms and polygenic risk scores.

 Selected highlights